+The Policing Project is not part of the clinic matching system.
 The Externship is offered in both Fall and Spring, and students may sign up for either or both semesters.

-The Policing Project is not part of the clinic matching system.
 To apply for this Externship, please fill out the Policing Project Externship Application on this page.
-Applications will be due March 31, 2017.
+Applications will be due April 1, 2018.

-\ 5 credits consisting of 2-3 extern credits and 2 academic seminar credits per semester.
+\ 5 credits consisting of 2-3 externship credits and 2 academic seminar credits per semester.